adamedx/scriptclass/README.md

 ## Contributing / Development
 We're open for contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for policies around contributing code.

+### Design documentation

+Please review the design documentation in [DESIGN.md](src/scriptobject/DESIGN.md) for detail on the implementation and design philosophy  of `ScriptClass` before submitting contributions.

 ### Testing

 Tests are implemented using Pester.
 To ensure you have the latest version of Pester on your developer system, visit the [Pester site](https://github.com/pester/Pester) for instructions on installing Pester.